RubenAAA/best_hedge/README.md

 3) your selected hedges along with the number of shares of each

-The python code requires the pandas, riskfolio, and matplotlib modules.
+The python (best_hedge.py) code requires the pandas, riskfolio, and matplotlib modules.
+The source code file is the same that you provided me with in the email.
+The Word answers file is the file containing my answers.